opnsense/docs/source/manual/vpnet.rst

 Diagnostics and debugging
 .................................

-In :menuselection:`VPN --> WireGuard --> Diagnostics` you can find the configured instances and peers including their last known handshake and the amount of data being exchanged.
+In :menuselection:`VPN --> WireGuard --> Status` you can find the configured instances and peers including their last known handshake and the amount of data being exchanged.
 For Instances you are also able to see if the device underneath (:code:`wgX`) is up or down, depending on the carp status described in the previous chapter.